artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 * Zarządzanie kontaktami
 * Organizacja emaili
 * Apple style of talk presentation
+* break down the problem. smaller progress but stable, is more important than hudge steps without thinking.
+Old issues will be back and hit hunderd times stronger.
+* how to create usefull issue/task.
+The way to despribe a problem.

 # Doing personal static webpage with Github
 * https://gohugo.io/